Oysters, chilli, chocolate and champagne.

 “There are a lot of foods that can help your sexual desire and increase your libido,’ registered nutritionist Pip Reed told The Huffington Post Australia.
-“What a lot of people don’t realise is it’s more about eating these foods regularly and on a consistent basis.
+“What a lot of people don’t realise is it’s more about eating these foods regularly.
 There are actually very few foods that are going to have that ‘I want to rip your clothes off’ effect.”

 Increased blood flow also plays an important role in getting things going, which brings us to some of the more decadent items on your shopping list.
 “Increased blood flow can allow oxygen and nutrients to travel more effectively around the body, thus influencing our libido,” Parker said.